 Khalifa Haftar in Bengazhi, Libya in December 2020.
 Photo: Reuters

 “The shutdown was largely due to domestic political wrangling over the division of oil revenues.
-But I don’t believe it would have happened without Wagner’s support for Haftar’s forces, who have deployed military power around the oil facilities,” said Robert Uniacke, senior Libya analyst at Navanti Group.
+But I don’t believe it would have happened without Wagner’s support for Haftar’s forces, who have deployed military force around the oil facilities,” said Robert Uniacke, senior Libya analyst at Navanti Group.

 Russia’s efforts to restore influence lost after Qaddafi’s death in 2011 have not always gone smoothly.
-Both Haftar’s offensive to take Tripoli and the late leader’s attempt to install his son Saif al-Islam as president have failed.
+Both Haftar’s offensive to take Tripoli and the late leader’s attempt to install his son, Saif al-Islam, as president have failed.

-Farhat Bengdara, the new head of the NOC, praised Haftar’s forces for their “great efforts” to secure the oil fields.
+Farhat Bengdara, the new head of the NOC, praised Haftar’s forces for their “great efforts” to protect the oil fields.
 He said Libya had plans to open more blocks to international companies by 2024 and increase production from 1.2 million to 2 million barrels per day over the next five years.
 However, most analysts do not believe the NOC can achieve that goal without more political stability.

 Location of Libya.
 Graphic: Britannica